- 3P | Production Preparation Process

 - Lead Time

-Lead Time (LT) is the total time from the initiation of any task or job until the time the work is completed.
-It includes value-added and non-value-added activities.
+Lead Time (LT) is the total time from whenever any task or job is scheduled, until the time the task or job is completed.
+It includes lead up activities (planning, scheduling, material accumulation,(...)

 Short Answer: Lean is the fervent elimination of waste.

 Long Answer: Lean is a leadership approach AND a management philosophy AND a set of tactical methods that, as a(...)